santex/active-memory/README.md

 sudo micro new planet;
 ```
 ```
-echo #Loads 1 element from micro-structure planet to the terminal micro planet;
+echo #Loads 1 element from micro-structure planet to the terminal;
+micro planet;
 ```
 ```